cmsc733/cmsc733.github.io/project1.md

 <a name='feat-descriptor'></a>
 ### 3.3.
 Feature Descriptor
 In the previous step, you found the feature points (locations of the $$N$$ best best corners after ANMS are called the feature point locations).
 You need to describe each feature point by a feature vector, this is like encoding the information at each feature points by a vector.
-One of the simplest feature descriptor is described next.
+One of the easiest feature descriptor is described next.

 Take a patch of size $$40 \times 40$$ centered **(this is very important)** around the keypoint.
-Now apply gaussian blur (feel free to play around with the parameters, you can use ``cv2.GaussianBlur`` for this part.
-For a start you can use OpenCV's default parameters.
+Now apply gaussian blur (feel free to play around with the parameters, for a start you can use OpenCV's default parameters in ``cv2.GaussianBlur`` command.
 Now, sub-sample the blurred output (this reduces the dimension) to $$8 \times 8$$.
 Then reshape to obtain a $$64 \times 1$$ vector.
 Standardize the vector to have zero mean and variance of 1.
 Standardization is used to remove bias and to achieve some amount of illumination invariance.

 <a name='feat-match'></a>